venu-shastri/ooad-uml-knowledge/use-cases.md

 ###  Actor

 ![Actor](https://github.com/venu-shastri/ooad-uml-knowledge/blob/master/Actor.JPG)
+-Actor is someone interacting with use case (system function).
+Named by noun.
+- Similar to the concept of user, but a user can play different roles; (example: a prof. can be instructor and researcher – plays 2 roles with two systems).
+-  Actor triggers use case.
+- Actor has responsibility toward the system (inputs), and Actor have expectations from the system (outputs)
 - Include all user roles that interact with the system
 - Include system components only if they responsible for initiating/triggering a use case.
-	- For example, a timer that triggers sending of an e-mail reminder
+	- For example, a timer that triggers sending of an e-mail reminder.
-- An actor represents a set of roles that users of use case play when interacting with these use cases.
 - Actors can be human or automated systems.
 #### Finding Actors
 ##### External objects that produce/consume data: